 Parwin Anwar’s suburban Detroit home was bustling.
-She had offered to show me how to cook some of the dishes her family eats during Ramadan, which starts at sunset on July 8 this year.
+She had offered to show me how to cook some of the dishes her family eats during Ramadan, which falls during the longer summer days this year.
 Her two daughters-in-law had come to enjoy the fruits of her labor, bringing with them two friends and three toddlers.
 The room hummed with activity and love.

 In addition to learning how to make some Afghani foods, I wanted to get a sense of how Muslims cope with the month-long fast, especially when Ramadan falls in the summer when the days are so long.
 Because the Islamic calendar is a lunar one, with no correction to bring it in sync with the solar calendar, Ramadan occurs approximately 11 days earlier every year.

 Ramadan: It’s a long, hard fast in the summer

 Going without food and drink between dawn and dark would be hard enough in the winter, when there are about 10 hours of daylight.
 How much more difficult it must be in the summer months, when—in Michigan anyway—the fast stretches on for more than 15 hours.
 And, when it often is hot enough to easily dehydrate anyone, let alone a fasting person.

 In Muslim countries, schools, stores and offices close or modify their hours so that people can eat and do their business after dark and sleep during some of the daylight hours.
 In countries where Muslims are a minority, Ramadan is a challenge.

 Parwin says many women start shopping and cooking weeks in advance for Ramadan and for Eid al Fitr, the festival that marks its end.
 She often makes curries, soups and other dishes and freezes them for use during Ramadan.
 Then all she needs to do to make a meal after the fast is defrost something, cook up some rice or noodles and throw together a salad.